Git-Jake-Hill/Deadline_Repo/README.md

 ![Instal Software](images/Install_Software.JPG)

-Common softare used for 3D rendering is selected from the drop down menu.
+Common software used for 3D rendering is selected from the drop down menu.

 ![](images/Install_Software_Dropdown.jpg)